Jeb Dunnuck - Feb 2020

 smoky mineral element as the wine stretches out.
 Juicy and seamless in the mouth, offering alluringly sweet raspberry,

-cola, spicecake and candied lavender avors that show ne delineation and back-end thrust.
-The oral and spice notes
+cola, spicecake and candied lavender flavors that show fine delineation and back-end thrust.
+The floral and spice notes

-build emphatically on a strikingly long, precise nish shaped by smooth, slowly emerging tannins.
+build emphatically on a strikingly long, precise finish shaped by smooth, slowly emerging tannins.

 2017 Ledge James Berry Vineyard - 95 Points

 Brilliant violet.
-Potent, sharply focused red and blue fruit preserve, exotic spice and oral oil scents pick up a bright
+Potent, sharply focused red and blue fruit preserve, exotic spice and floral oil scents pick up a bright

 mineral overtone as the wine opens up.
 Alluringly sweet and energetic on the palate, offering intense, sharply dened

-raspberry, boysenberry and bitter cherry avors that slowly unfurl and become sweeter on the back half.
+raspberry, boysenberry and bitter cherry flavors that slowly unfurl and become sweeter on the back half.
 Delivers an

-uncanny blend of richness and delicacy and nishes extremely long and spicy, with resonating blue fruit character
+uncanny blend of richness and delicacy and finishes extremely long and spicy, with resonating blue fruit character

 and velvety tannins that come on steadily.